Fatigue After Eating Carbs? Here’s What Causes It (And How To Stop It)

 More and more insulin gets secreted to try and trigger glucose uptake, but the cells are not particularly responsive to it.

-As a result of the excess insulin and the poor utilization of blood glucose, you can feel extremely tired or fatigue after eating carbs.
+As a result of the excess insulin and the poor utilization of blood glucose, you can feel extremely tired or fatigued after eating carbs.

 You may feel sleepy after eating carbs of any type, but refined carbohydrates (simple sugars) will be the biggest offenders.

-Chronic sleep deprivation or getting poor sleep can leave you feeling tired after eating any type of food, including high-carbohydrate meals and snacks.
+Chronic sleep deprivation or poor-quality sleep can leave you feeling tired after eating any type of food, including high-carbohydrate meals and snacks.

 Although you will likely feel fatigued at any point of the day, when you are overtired and need more sleep, you will likely feel particularly sleepy after eating because when the body is relaxed and full, it’s even easier to nod off.